Louise Richardson AAAS AcSS FRSE RIIA

-A political scientist by training, Professor Richardson has specialised in international security with an emphasis on terrorist movements.
+Professor Richardson’s research specialises in international security with a particular emphasis on terrorist movements.
 She has written widely on international terrorism, British foreign and defence policy, security institutions, and international relations.
 Her publications include Democracy and Counterterrorism: Lessons from the Past (2007), What Terrorists Want: Understanding the Enemy, Containing the Threat (2006), The Roots of Terrorism (2006), and When Allies Differ (1996).